Every Picture Tells a Story: Rolling Stones #177 of 500 Greatest Albums of All Time

 (I Know) I'm Losing You

 The Temptations initially recorded "(I Know) I'm Losing You" in 1966 for the Motown label.
-It became a number 1 hit on the Billboard R&B singles chart and reached number 8 on the Billboard Pop Singles chart.
-The song reached number 19 in UKe UK.
+It became a number 1 hit on the Billboard R&B Singles chart and reached number 8 on the Billboard Pop Singles chart.
+The song reached number 19 in the UK.

-In 1970 the Motown rock band Rare Earth covered it for their Ecology album.
-The 10-minute recording was edited for a single release and peaked at number 7 on USU.S. pop charts.
+In 1970, the Motown rock band Rare Earth covered it for their Ecology album.
+The 10-minute recording was edited for a single release and peaked at number 7 on the USop charts.
 Rod Stewart's version of Every Picture Tells a Story reached number 24 on the Billboard Hot 100, credited as Rod Stewart with Faces.

 Reason to Believe